Liability Insurance Savings Tips for Restoration Contractors

 Take Preventative Measures to Stop Theft

 Theft is a huge pain not just because of vanished materials and equipment.
 There is also the time spent on replacing materials and the costs of downtime and project overruns.
 Your insurance premiums may also increase.
 Because many job sites follow poor theft-preventative measures, you might qualify for better insurance premiums if you prove that you take precautionary measures.
 And even if you do not get a rate reduction, your business drastically cuts its chances of becoming a victim of theft.
 Here is what you can do.

 Use different keys for different pieces of equipment.

-Lock down/secure job sites at nights and on weekends.
-For example, invest in nighttime lighting, cameras and sturdy fencing with minimal access.
+Lockdown/secure job sites at night and on weekends.
+For example, invest in nighttime lighting, cameras, and sturdy fencing with minimal access.

 Secure construction cabs.

 Maintain exemplary records that include product identification numbers.

 Log all items entering and leaving the site.

 Perform stringent background checks on employees.